felicia-11/tic-tac-toe-game/README.md

 ## Features

-The game has 3 board size options, starts from 3x3, 6x6, and 9x9.
+User can change the board's size, starts from 3x3, 6x6, 9x9, etc.